 Ads play before videos on Facebook, and it also has sponsored posts that appear on everyone’s news feed.

 Instagram is another incredibly famous and popular social media site that companies use to market to a wide age group.

-Although Instagram is mostly a photo and video sharing platform, companies are still able to make use and take advantage of it.
+Although Instagram is mostly a photo and video-sharing platform, companies are still able to make use of and take advantage of it.

 The best part about websites like Instagram and Facebook is that they all have a very wide and massive age demographic.
 So, on the same site, you can reach customers that are in their teens or customers that are reaching retirement age.